 - Never attempt to open the door of one of these transformers.
 If you find a door unlocked, or the equipment is damaged, call PNM immediately at 888-DIAL-PNM.

 - Never enter an electric substation.
-If you see suspicious activity inside or near the substation, call 911 immediately.
+If you see suspicious activity inside or near the substation, call PNM.

-- Keep metallic balloons indoors, as they are highly conductive, dispose of them properly in the trash; do not release balloons near overhead lines.
+- Keep metallic balloons indoors, as they are highly conductive.
+Dispose of them properly in the trash and do not release balloons outdoors because they could fly into power lines and cause fires and outages.
 Below is a video that was sent to us from our friends at Southern California Edison, that shows the dangers of balloons that are caught in power lines:

 Downed lines and damaged electrical equipment

 - Stay away from downed or low-hanging power lines and damaged electrical equipment.
-Call 911 if you come across a downed line.
+Call PNM if you come across a downed line.

 - ALWAYS assume that electric lines and equipment are energized and have the potential to cause serious injuries or even death.
 Call 911 in an emergency.

-- Don’t touch the line, equipment, or anyone or anything in contact with them.
-Instead, stay at least 200 feet away from the scene, and immediately contact 911 and PNM at 888-DIAL-PNM.
+- Don't touch the line, equipment, or anyone or anything in contact with them.
+Instead, stay at least 200 feet away from the scene, and immediately contact PNM.